-Models that offer ease of maintenance ensure your hot tub stays fun and doesn’t turn into one more cleaning chore.
+The best hot tubs offer ease of maintenance and ensure your hot tub stays fun and doesn’t turn into one more cleaning chore.
 Look for features that make cleaning and sanitizing your hot tub easier.
 Use a spa maintenance service to make cleaning even easier.
 Schedule routine maintenance on a monthly, bi-weekly or weekly basis, depending on your needs.

-When purchasing the best hot tub for your family, cut down on expensive gadgets like Bluetooth stereo systems, and concentrate on:
+When purchasing the best hot tub for your family, cut down on expensive styles that have gadgets like Bluetooth stereo systems, and concentrate on:

 - A size large enough for your family.

 - Key child safety features like locking tops, drain covers and jump seats.